-- All members of staff are required to work within clear guidelines via the Staff Behaviour policy and Employee Code of Conduct policy.
-The DSL will ensure that all staff have read these policies and volunteers have read the Volunteer policy and Parent and Visitor Code of Conduct and understand that their behaviour and practice must be in line with it. - Staff should be aware of the school's Behaviour for Learning policy, and any physical interventions must be in line with agreed policy and procedures and national guidance. - A list of staff who have accessed physical intervention training will be kept by the Headteacher/Designated Safeguarding Lead and updated in-line with use of reasonable force DfE guidance.
+- All members of staff are required to work within clear guidelines on Safe Working Practice / the school's Employee Code of Conduct and Visitor Code of Conduct.
+The DSL will ensure that all staff and volunteers have read this policy and understand that their behaviour and practice must be in line with it. - Staff are aware of the school's Behaviour for Learning policy, and any physical interventions must be in line with agreed policy and procedures and national guidance. - A list of staff who have accessed physical intervention training will be kept by the Headteacher/Designated Safeguarding Lead and updated in-line with use of reasonable force DfE guidance.
 All incidents will be recorded in line with guidance. - There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our Behaviour for Learning policy. - If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+Further information regarding our approach and expectations can be found in our Behaviour for Learning policy on our website. - If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in school, who they are with, for how long.
 Doors, ideally, should have a clear glass panel in them and be left open. - Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
 These are sensible steps that every adult should take in their daily professional conduct with children.
 This advice can be found in Guidance for safer working practice for those working with children and young people in education settings May 2019 (Safer Recruitment consortium).
 All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.

-Staff should be particularly aware of the professional risks associated with the use of electronic communication (e-mail; mobile phones; texting; social network sites) and should familiarise themselves with advice and professional expectations outlined in the school's Online Safety Policy and ICT and Acceptable Use Policy.
+Staff should be particularly aware of the professional risks associated with the use of electronic communication (e-mail; mobile phones; texting; social network sites) and should familiarise themselves with advice and professional expectations outlined in the school's Online Safety policy, Social Media policy and ICT and Acceptable Use policy.

-16 Staff Supervision and Support
+18. Staff Supervision and Support

-- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with safeguarding and child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - All staff will be supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if required.
+- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with safeguarding and child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children. - All staff will be supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if required.
 Staff can also approach organisations such as their Union, the Education Support Partnership or other support bodies directly.

-17 Safer Recruitment
+19. Safer Recruitment